swaylock/hashtag-protocol/hashtag-docs/docs/essentials/README.md

 lion's share of the value is siloed, obscured and monopolized in a few centralized social networks.

-> **We envision a paradigm shift where hashtags are mediated by a decentralized
-> crypto-economic network rather than a few central authorities.**
+> **We envision a paradigm shift where content tagging value streams are mediated by a decentralized crypto-economic network rather than a few central authorities.**

 The result will be a global information architecture that is more freely and efficiently accessed than today and a system with potential use cases that may